Golden Rock Railway Workshop: Material management

 Golden Rock has three storage depots and a scrap-storage depot.
 Availability of material is 95 to 98 percent.

-Electrical plant maintenance

-The main goal of the plant maintenance team is to reduce machinery downtime.

 Safety department

 GOC's safety department, in existence for 30 years, uses training, drills, shop-floor counseling, data updating and the scientific elimination of work-related hazards.
 The department displays posters and safety magazines highlighting safety procedures, and develops a rapport with workers through customised safety modules.
 It received three awards from the government of Tamil Nadu in 2005.

 Training centre

 The shop has a training centre, primarily to offer courses in accordance with the Apprenticeship Act 1961.
 Training varies from one to two years, depending on entrance qualifications and the trade being taught.
 The centre also offers need-based training for artisans and supervisors.